 This was an interesting selection for the cast, an eclectic bunch of actors with each highly capable of contributing something special to the series.
 Fillion is well cast as the captain.
 His portrayal of Mal is cynical, bitter and hard, and understandable psychological defense to a righteous course that was ultimately sold out.
 Despite this was able to hold on to ab ember of humanity buried under the gruff exterior necessary to survive.
 As a military man who was ultimately betrayed by the side he fought for he is relegated to earning a living through any means possible.
 He also takes his role as leader seriously, fiercely loyal to his crew.
 One really inspired selection in casting was Ron Glass as the Shepard.
 While Glass is best known for television comedies like the classic Barney Miller, here he demonstrates that he has the acting chops necessary for roles that are more complex that the typical sit-com afforded him.
 Baccarin as the companion also brings more to her role than the typical television show would have permitted.
 There is a pride in her character’s makeup, although nominally working as a prostitute she holds to a sense of honor and tradition.
 Even Baldwin as Jayne breaks free of the stereotype normally imposed by a weekly television show.
 While he is the least likeable of all the characters he is necessary to supply contrast to the noble aspects of Mal’s character.
 Even the best scripts require a cast that can deliver and here, for a brief moment, we had such a cast.

 Joss Whedon made a name for himself with the cult classic television show ‘Buffy the Vampire Slayer’.
 Say what you want about the show, its production values were paramount.
 He cut his teeth in writing with such gigs as Rosanne, Alien Resurrection and of course, Angel.
 For one thing, Whedon does not write down to the lowest common denominator of the viewing audience.
 He shows respect for the audience.
-People watching television is capable of intelligent though, a fact lost with most series writers.
-Whedon is aware of this and created a world where you actually have to pay attention to the story and appreciate the character development.
-This was television that did far more than fill the time between commercials.
-As the primary director and creative force behind the series he frames each scene more like a film than television.
+People watching television is capable of intelligent thought, a fact lost on most series writers.
+Whedon is aware of this and created a world where you have to pay attention to the story and appreciate the character development.
+This was television that did far more than filling the time between commercials.
+As the primary director and creative force behind the series, he frames each scene more like a film than television.
 There is attention given to the effects of the lighting and set design.
 One thing that impressed me was in a scene where the crew was outside the ship.
 There was silence, an explosion with absolutely no noise.
-While most of us are used to sound in these situations here was a little touch of reality.
+While most of us are used to sound in these situations, there was a little touch of reality.

-Fortunately, Fox decided to actually restore the proper story order here.
-The out of order disarray is gone and you can watch the series as it was intended, including the three episodes never aired.
-Since most episodes refer to previous ones this is important in helping the viewer understand the flow of the overall arcs and see the progression of the characters.
-The commentary tracks are straight forward and informative.
+Fortunately, Fox decided actually to restore the proper story order here.
+The out of order disarray is gone, and you can watch the series as it was intended, including the three episodes never aired.
+Since most episodes refer to previous ones, this is important in helping the viewer understand the flow of the overall arcs and see the progression of the characters.
+The commentary tracks are straightforward and informative.
 There are seven commentaries included featuring the viewpoints of the cast and crew.
-Some of the back story is provided in the making of featurettes that shows the details of the ship and interrelationship of the crew.
+Some of the backstories is provided in the making of featurettes that shows the details of the ship and interrelationship of the crew.
 This show deserved a lot better than it received.
 At least now it is presented with pride and respect.

 For those that are interested, the broadcast order did not reflect the order the writer intended.
 Below is a chart of the broadcast and correct order.